Stephen Twist

 Specialist areas

-He has acted as specialist legal adviser to seven Police Services/Authorities on professional conduct and regulatory matters and been instructed in serious misconduct cases in the North of England, including Operations Lancet, Eagle, Pool police corruption cases.
-He was appointed independent legal adviser to police misconduct panels and was the author of ‘A Guide to Panels under the Police (Conduct) Regulations’ published in March 2004 by the Police Foundation.
-His other publications include the Home Office presentation paper ‘ADR Management and Resolution of Complaints in relation to Police Misconduct’.
-In 2004 he was guest presenter at the Strategic Command course at the Scottish Police College, Tulliallan Castle, Fife.
+For UK police services Mr Twist has acted as specialist regulatory adviser to seven Police Services/Authorities on professional conduct and regulatory matters, handling serious North of England misconduct cases, including Operations Lancet, Eagle, and Pool.
+He was appointed independent legal adviser to police numerous misconduct panels.
+Mr Twist published ‘A Guide to Panels under the Police (Conduct) Regulations’, and ‘ADR Management and Resolution of Complaints in relation to Police Misconduct’.

-Building on pioneering work with the Parliamentary Information Technology Committee, the Chartered Institute of Internal Auditors, and the National Computing Centre, Stephen advises in the fields of cyber risks and technology, digital implementation challenges and artificial intelligence.
-In January 2024 he was awarded Cyber Essentials Plus by Evolve North.
+Building on pioneering work with the Parliamentary Information Technology Committee, the Chartered Institute of Internal Auditors, and the National Computing Centre, Stephen Twist now advises in the fields of cyber risks and technology, digital implementation challenges and artificial intelligence and between January 2024-2025 was awarded Cyber Essentials Plus by Evolve North.

-Guest presenter on ‘ADR Systems for the Public Sector’ at the CEDR National Conference 2000 and a former member of CEDR’s public sector working party, Stephen assisted in implementing the Restorative Justice scheme for Darlington and was a panel member of the Youth Justice Service.
+A guest presenter on ‘ADR Systems for the Public Sector’ at the CEDR National Conference 2000 and a former member of CEDR’s public sector working party, Mr Twist was a panel member of the Youth Justice Service and assisted in implementing a regional Restorative Justice scheme.
 He is a former member of the European Forum for Restorative Justice.

 He was keynote speaker at the national conference for the British Society for Mental Health and Deafness in June 2001 dealing with access to justice, and one of few hearing legal professionals to have worked in this field for over two decades.
 He has undertaken listening therapy training, and was a national conciliator with the Disability Conciliation Service under the DRC from 2004 to 2006.
 He currently assists disadvantaged minorities to access the professions.

-Having pioneered public access to the Bar by incepting and piloting the first two schemes under ‘Bar Direct’ scheme in 1999, Stephen assisted the Bar Council’s Public Access Committee and presented at the Bar Annual Conference on direct access.
-He was one of the first barristers to complete formal public access training.
-He was a founding member of Public Access Bar Association.
+Having pioneered public access to the Bar by incepting and piloting the first two schemes under ‘Bar Direct’ scheme in 1999, Mr Twist assisted the Bar Council’s Public Access Committee and presented at the Bar Annual Conference on direct access.
+He was one of the first barristers to complete formal public access training and was a founding member of Public Access Bar Association.

 Memberships